Divorce Protection Trust in your Will – stop step-children taking your money at death

 The Divorce Protection Trust benefits the current and succeeding generations.
 It not only protects your children.
 It also protects your grandchildren and grandchildren, for up to 80 years after you die.
 This helps protect the assets from the Family Court.

-For help building your tax-effective Wills on our law firm please telephone us.
+Need help building your tax-effective Wills on our law firm’s website?
+Please telephone us.

 Legal Consolidated Barristers and Solicitors